SilverLPs/kubuntu2404-configs/README.md

     - For PipeWire JACK API:
         - Latency can be set by starting applications like this: `PIPEWIRE_LATENCY="1024/48000" bitwig-studio`
     - For PipeWire ALSA API:
         - Applications must support PipeWire's virtual ALSA device.
-Some apps (e.g., DaVinci Resolve) work despite being ALSA-only, others refuse to communicate with non-physical devices, which makes them incompatible with Pipewire.
+Some apps (e.g., DaVinci Resolve) work despite being ALSA-only, others refuse to communicate with non-physical devices, which makes them incompatible with PipeWires ALSA API.
 - **PipeWire Latency Behavior:**
     - Latency handling in PipeWire works fundamentally differently than in JACK.
 In JACK, ALSA is reconfigured at the start of the JACK daemon, and the configuration remains static until JACK is stopped.
 PipeWire, on the other hand, abstracts most of the communication with ALSA even in Pro Audio mode and usually automatically selects the best settings.
         - Applications do not directly configure ALSA when setting up their requested buffer size.
 Instead, they pass their request to PipeWire, which tries to implement it in ALSA as accurately and stably as possible.